 Tubeless for road.
 We’ve been riding Schwalbe 30c G-one tires on Reynolds Attack wheels and have had zero flats, which is a huge deal this time of year with the amount of junk lining the roads.
 On one wet day we took out our bike set up with traditional tubes (with 25c tires) and flatted, so that reinforced the brilliance of tubeless road tires.
 Disc brakes make grinding dirty rim brake tracks a thing of the past.

 One of our goals with Benedicto was to celebrate local companies that make great products and do good business.
 Bob’s Red Mill does both.
 This time of year we’re busy making homemade granola, blending up smoothies to recover after rides, making lots of soups and stews.
 We end up buying lots of Bob’s product, because we know the quality is good and it feels good to support a local company.
 Bob’s has been at Cross Crusade races for years, serving up free oatmeal, and years ago Bob put ownership of the company in the workers hands.
 That’s just rad.
 So, we’re showcasing a few of their new releases like their protein powders and muesli as well as some staples, like hemp seeds, chia, lentils, and orca beans.
 We're particularly loving their Paleo style muesli - it's a great blend of coconut, nuts, and fruit.
 It makes a great add-in to our homemade granola or morning oatmeal!

 On a recent trip to the Bob's Red Mill store we grabbed a piece of apple German cake and it was so good we had to make it at home.
-Try it yourself.
-It's delicious!
-(Note, Tori reduced the sugar to 1.5 c)
+(Note, we reduced the sugar to 1.5 c)